stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

       4. **Reduce the re-replication of data.** Because replication scheduling applies to all selected tables in an integration, tables using Full Table Replication will replicate in full each time a replication job runs.
 Reducing the number of replication jobs overall will decrease the number of times the same record is replicated.

+  - title: "Access to Advanced Scheduling"
+    anchor: "access-advanced-scheduling"
+    summary: "How to access Advanced Scheduling"
+    content: |
+      Advanced Scheduling is available during the Free Trial or on an Enterprise plan.
+Contact [Stitch Sales]({{ page.enterprise-cta.url | prepend: site.home }}){:target="new"} for more info about Enterprise plans.

+    subsections:
+      - title: "Plan downgrades"
+        anchor: "plan-downgrades"
+        content: |
+          When the Free Trial ends or if you downgrade from an Enterprise plan, you'll lose access to the Advanced Scheduling feature.

+          In the event that you downgrade, Stitch will automatically pause any integrations using Advanced Scheduling and reset their [Replication Frequencies]({{ link.replication.rep-frequency | prepend: site.baseurl }}) to their defaults.
+You will need to manually un-pause the integrations to continue replication.

   - title: "Advanced Scheduling basics"
     anchor: "basics"
     summary: "The basics of cron scheduling"